input-output-hk/marlowe-cardano/marlowe/best-practices.md

 #### Be parsimonious in the use of the contract's internal state.

 The `Datum` of a Marlowe contract UTxO can only hold a limited amount of internal state without exceeding execution costs or transaction size.
-This is the most difficult limitation to remediate in Marlowe on Cardano, and is a subject of active research.
+This is the most difficult limitation to remediate in Marlowe on Cardano, and is a subject of active research for the next version of Marlowe.
 Several techniques are helpful in reducing the size of the internal state, however:
 1. Use short names for bound values and for choice names.
 Every byte counts!
 A front end or user interface can translate the terse names used by the contract into human-readable text.
 2. Reuse names of bound values and choice IDs when it is safe to do so.
 Rather than letting bound values and chosen values accumulate in the contract's state, reuse them instead of creating new ones later in the contract, if that doesn't impact contract logic.
 3. Compare using roles vs addresses in the contract.
 An address takes up more space in the internal state of a Marlowe contract than a role name does, so consider using roles in preference to addresses if the size of the state (and of the contract itself) is a concern.